The PowerBar Zing you will get from this Recipe –

-The vegetables are packed with essential vitamins, minerals and antioxidants that provide many important health benefits to your body, and Physical PowerBar.
+The vegetables are packed with essential vitamins, minerals, antioxidants that provide many significant health benefits to your body, and Physical PowerBar.

 Butter beans are also high in complex carbohydrates.
-This means your body breaks them down into glucose at a slower rate than ‘simple’, refined carbs like potato and white pasta.
+This means your body breaks them down into glucose slower than ‘simple’, refined carbs like potato and white pasta.
 This means that your PowerBars get sustained energy rather than through a blood sugar spike.

-And there is some evidence they can reduce the bad cholesterol too!
+And there is some evidence they can reduce bad cholesterol too!

 - 1 onion